lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/15+ Far above.md

 "You mean to tell these ones follow you because they care about you?"
 "Precisely that."
 "How is the fact that they view you as a mother is bad?"
 "Affection can make one act unpredictably.
-Moreover, it creates a sensation of ownership, and I can't have [b]that[/b], can I?...
+Moreover, it creates a sense of ownership, and I can't have [b]that[/b], can I?...
 I do not belong to [b]them[/b]. [b]They[/b] belong to me.
 Do you want your ponies "
 There was a point this creature tried to prove to her, Celestia thought.
 In her cynical approach, she wanted to break down alicorn's beliefs.
 To test them.